Keyboard shortcuts

 A Combat Style is a single skill, used for both attacking and defending.

+A Combat Style is made up of one or more weapons your character is trained with, and the techniques and tricks to use them together or individually.
 The weapons on their own (individual or combined) are not the whole Combat Style; the training, tricks, and techniques complete it.
-The "tricks and techniques" part is Combat Style Traits (see Combat Style Traits in the Quick Reference section of the References compendium).
+The “tricks and techniques” part is Combat Style Traits (see Combat Style Traits in the Quick Reference section of the References compendium).
 A Combat Style usually has one Trait, sometimes two.

 Your character’s career and homeworld likely has an impact on their Combat Styles.

-Examples of Combat Styles:
+Examples of Combat Styles

 • Roman Legionnaire